Sid7862/Marvel/README.md

 # Download and Run

-First, clone or download from the repository using the option available
+First, clone or download from the repository using the available options.

 ### Marvel API keys